Improving the facial balance in an adult using slow arch development techniques

 Facial changes related to palatal expansion are clearly outlined in Singh: “The maxillary complex shows a change in size (and/or mass) allied with an increase in structural complexity, in association with biological processes.”
 Palatal expansion presumably, switches on osteoblastic genes associated with active boney deposition and concomitant remodeling of the spatial matrix ensues.”
 In relation to the changes around the eyes, we must recall that the maxilla forms the floor of the orbit and skeletal changes may become apparent after expansion; specifically, changes in orbital morphology may be reflected on the skin of the face: as the lower eyelids become tighter, the lateral canthus becomes more horizontal; facial width increases, particularly at the zygomatico-maxillary sutures; and the craniofacial form, putatively, not only functions better, but looks more attractive.
 These changes have been documented in children, where palatal expansion is an everyday occurrence.
 The current article documents similar changes in a non- growing adult.
 Combining the results of palatal expansion and the placement of dermal fillers, we obtained a very satisfactory improvement in facial aesthetics.

 Editorial note: A list of references is available from the publisher.
-This article was first published under the title “Anti-ageing medicine and orthodontic appliance therapy treatment: An interdisciplinary approach” in ortho--international magazine of othodontology No. 02/2018.
+This article was first published under the title “Anti-ageing medicine and orthodontic appliance therapy treatment: An interdisciplinary approach” in ortho--international magazine of orthodontics No. 02/2018.
 The title of this article was changed here after the publication was printed as per the authors' request.